shieldfy/remote-startup-handbook-covid19/README.md

     Instead, you can cut your costs from other resources (office, online/offline services .. etc).
 Also, you can communicate with your employees to reduce their salaries in this period instead of letting some of them go and they will be rewarded later.

-4. **Be transparent.**
+4. **Be transparent**

     Transparency in this specific time is needed more than ever.
 Your team already knows that we are facing a hard time.
-So communicate with them, explain your plan and company situation.
+So communicate with them and explain your plan and company situation.
 Ask for their help and they will respond, It's their company too.

-## 👨‍💻 Team leaders guide
+## 👨‍💻 Team Leaders Guide

-1. **Communicate, communicate and communicate.**
+1. **Communicate, communicate and communicate**

-    Communication is the key, You have to communicate regularly with your team ( at least 2 times a day ).
+    Communication is the key, You have to communicate regularly with your team (at least 2 times a day).
 This will keep you sync with your team, who's working on what.

     It depends on your methodology, but you can start the day with a standup meeting, and you can have a 1:1 catchup call with your team and ending the day with a quick recap.

-    > important note: Keep the meeting short (10-15 min) unless you have a good reason to make it long.
+    > Important note: Keep the meeting short (10-15 min) unless you have a good reason to make it long.

     `Tools used:` [Google Meet](https://meet.google.com), [Slack](https://slack.com)

-2. **Understand the anatomy of working at home.**
+2. **Understand the anatomy of working at home**

-    Working from home is boring, distracting.
+    Working from home is boring and distracting.
 You have to understand that to give your team reasonable tasks to finish.

-    Perfect tasks are the one that well written short stories
+    Perfect tasks are the ones that are well written short stories.

     Don't calculate the working time as a bulk.
 No one will set down for 6-8 hours straight even at the office.

-    Instead, define a time ( 1-2 hours) that all the team should be online together and the rest of the day make it flexible for them.
+    Instead, define a time (1-2 hours) that all the team should be online together and the rest of the day make it flexible for them.

     Express to your team that it's ok if the kids' sounds appear in the meetings.
-Don't push your team members to be angry ( Family always first ).
+Don't push your team members to be angry (family always first).

-3. **More carrots, less stick.**
+3. **More carrots, less stick**

     It's very normal to see a drop in productivity, especially in the first week or two.
 Please don't rush and punish your team for that.

     Instead, try to award them for good work.
 It's always paid off to show them how you appreciate their hard work.

-    `Tools used:` [Slack](https://slack.com), phone, be creative 😉 .
+    `Tools used:` [Slack](https://slack.com), phone, be creative 😉

-4. **Automate everything.**
+4. **Automate everything**

     As said before, the productivity is dropped. and human errors will be much higher.
 So to maintain the quality of your product, you must automate everything that can be automated.